Grounded in our teachings

 In 2012, the initial Cowichan Tribes Nation-Based Child and Family Wellness Legislation Project (led by Lalum’utul’ Smun’een) hosted extensive community consultation sessions and meetings to keep everyone appraised of the work and to seek input.
 These sessions included presentations to Cowichan Tribes, Chief & Council and Cowichan Tribes department staff, community focus groups, family visits, Elders’ luncheons, community BBQs, and community forums.
 They also presented to students, staff and off-reserve members at Vancouver Island University, Hiiye’ yu Lelum Friendship Centre and M’akola Housing.

-The community identified four main themes – Culture, Family, Teachings and Governance – and shared traditional teachings to guide this important work.
+During these initial engagement sessions, the community identified four main themes – Culture, Family, Teachings and Governance – and shared traditional teachings to guide this important work.

 Four main themes